How Social Media Affects Your Lawsuit

 - Ignore any comments about your case

-- Never post anything that you discuss with your lawyers
+- Post nothing that you discuss with your lawyers

 - Tell friends and family not to post about you